- “Pain” is one of the most common symptoms among cancer patients. Introduction for different types of pain relief medications.

 “Pain” is one of the most common symptoms among cancer patients.
 Cancer pain could be related to tumor compression, obstruction or metastases.
 Meanwhile, the patient‘s psychological status, such as stress, depression and anxiety, resulting from confronting cancer diagnosis could worsen the feeling of pain.

-The principle of pain relief for cancer patients:
+The principles of pain relief for cancer patients:

-The principle of cancer pain relief is offering continuous and effective analgesics, with tolerable side effects, to improve the patient’s quality of life.
+The principles of cancer pain relief is offering continuous and effective analgesics, with tolerable side effects and improving the patient’s quality of life.

 - According to The World Health Organization (WHO) Clinical Pain Management Guideline, clinicians should select appropriate analgesics and adjuvant medications based on patients’ severity of pain while pain control.
 The severity of pain could be divided into three levels: mild, moderate, and severe.

-- Mild cancer pain: Administer medications from the first step of the pain management medication ladder.
+- Mild cancer pain ( pain scale of 1 to 3): Administer medications from the first step of the pain management medication ladder.
 The first choice is to start pain relief with non-opioid analgesics.

-- Moderate to severe cancer pain: Administer medications from the second and the third step of the pain management medication ladder to ensure achieving satisfactory pain control.
+- Moderate ( pain scale of 4 to 7) to severe ( pain scale of 8 to 10) cancer pain: Administer medications from the second and the third step of the pain management medication ladder to ensure achieving satisfactory pain control.
 Opioid analgesics are used primarily, and sometimes combining with anticonvulsants, anxiolytics, antidepressants, antiepileptic drugs, muscle relaxants, or steroids.
 If the pain persists or gets worse, oral or intravenous opiates are added or converted to the equivalent dosage of transdermal patch as needed.

 - Keep the right time or interval of taking medications: To maintain the serum concentration, the patients should take medications continuously and regularly to gain persistent pain control.